 Which gives : 1 (1.6), 4 (4.8), 8 (8.0), 11 (11.2), 14 (14.4)

-(Edit : Charles Bloom calls this method "bias 0.5", and recommends "bias 1.0" instead, which gives better results.
-The reason why it's better is likely related to the fact that positions in the state table are not equal in term of contribution to probability, with the lower states being worth more than the higher ones.)
+(Edit : Charles Bloom calls this method "bias 0.5", and also note that "bias 1.0" actually gives better results, which feels strange, as "bias 0.5" is supposed to be "optimal".
+This result is likely related to the fact that positions in the state table are not equal in term of contribution to probability, with the lower states being worth more than the higher ones.
+See follow up investigation)

 Yeah, this would be fine enough, except that, A is not alone.

 What about B ?
 It has the same probability, so it should occupy the same positions ?

 Of course not, only one symbol can occupy a state, so let's say that B is kind enough to move its own positions up by 1, leading to 2, 5, 9, 12, 15.

 OK, it looks fine, so now, what about C ?